Enrollment Services COVID-19 Updates

 Additional information is available on the Study Abroad FAQs (see right-hand screen for FAQs and expand the Study Abroad accordion).

-SDSU official and unofficial transcripts will include the a statement under the spring 2020, fall 2020, spring 2021, summer 2021, and fall 2021 terms to reflect the COVID-19 pandemic and its impact on academic policies.
+SDSU official and unofficial transcripts will include the a statement under the spring 2020, fall 2020, spring 2021, summer 2021, fall 2021, and spring 2022 terms to reflect the COVID-19 pandemic and its impact on academic policies.

 For more information about ordering transcripts, please review the Office of the Registrar Transcript web page.